TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 9.md

 Source of Be
 	Enormous energy photons
-	But likely a neutron -> as can move around for longer distances
+	But likely a neutron -> as can move around for longer distances and therefore generate a delayed Neutrons "thermalise" as they diffuse
+	Neutrons have a 2ms cut
+	Alpha particles can actually give nuclear recoils Others only mimic WIMP events at low energy